Skip To Main Content

 Star Grant Program

-Star Grant recipients pose with their awards in the media center.
+The Star Grant recipients pose with their awards.

 The Education Foundation of Hudson recently awarded Star Grants for innovative classroom projects.
-The foundation awarded seven grants totaling $18,552 for projects involving educators at the Hudson School District, St. Patrick School, and Trinity Academy.
+The foundation awarded eight grants totaling $16,974.73 for projects involving educations in the Hudson School District, St. Patrick School, and Trinity Academy.

 The foundation is funded by private donations, mostly coming from local and area businesses, individuals, and foundations.